Jean-Marie Speich

-Jean-Marie Speich is a French prelate of the Catholic Church who has worked in the diplomatic service of the Holy See since 1986.
-He has been an archbishop since 2013 and Apostolic Nuncio to Slovenia and Apostolic Delegate to Kosovo since March 2019.
+Jean-Marie Speich (born 15 June 1955) is a French prelate of the Catholic Church who works in the diplomatic service of the Holy See.

 Biography

 Speich was born on 15 June 1955 in Strasbourg, France, to Xavier Speich and Marie Thérèse Goetz, residents of Willgottheim (Bas-Rhin).
 His sister Andrée Speich is a cloistered Benedictine nun.

 Speich was ordained to the priesthood on 9 October 1982, by Bishop Léon Arthur Elchinger.
 From 1982 to 1984, he served as assistant pastor at St. Vincent de Paul Parish in the Archdiocese of Strasbourg.
 To prepare for a diplomatic career he entered the Pontifical Ecclesiastical Academy in 1984.

+Diplomatic career

 He entered the diplomatic service of the Holy See on 1 July 1986 and was assigned to Apostolic Nunciatures of the Holy See in Haiti, Nigeria, Bolivia, Canada, Germany, the United Kingdom, Egypt, Spain and Cuba.
 On 27 March 2008, he became head of the section for French-speaking countries at the Secretariat of State.